PaddlePaddle/PaddleSpeech/demos/speech_server/README.md

 ### 2. Prepare config File
 The configuration file can be found in `conf/application.yaml` .
-Among them, `engine_list` indicates the speech engine that will be included in the service to be started, in the format of <speech task>_<engine type>.
+Among them, `engine_list` indicates the speech engine that will be included in the service to be started, in the format of speech task_engine type.
-At present, the speech tasks integrated by the service include: asr (speech recognition) and tts (speech synthesis).
+At present, the speech tasks integrated by the service include: asr (speech recognition), tts (text to sppech) and cls (audio classification).
 Currently the engine type supports two forms: python and inference (Paddle Inference)